ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 Users must give a full history of their wrongdoings and give reasons why they won't be reoffending in the future.

-*It might take time for us to reply to your appeal, but no appeals are ignored*
+*It might take time for us to reply to your appeal, but no appeals are ignored.*

 ## What can I do if I've broken the rules?